zmsiro/bcb5460_group_project/README.md

 # BCB5460 Group Project – Bottomly et al. (2011) RNA-seq and Microarray Analysis Replication

 ## Overview
-This repository contains documentation for our group project for BCB 5460 (Spring 2026).
+This repository contains documentation and presentation slides for our group project for BCB 5460 (Spring 2026).
 In this repository, we replicate and document analyses from Bottomly et al. (2011; PLoS ONE)

 ## Original paper information